-This study examines the influence of pre-1970 military bases as a primary independent variable on political repression, subsequently affecting contemporary memories and behaviors.
+Initially, to assess the political divergence between comunas with and without old repression centers, a dummy variable for pre-70 military presence is used as the primary independent variable, representing vivid political repression.
+This subsequently affects contemporary memories and behaviors.
 Control variables account for the geographical strategy for national security and pre-Pinochet political orientation, providing a net effect of past repression centers on contemporary political attitudes.
 The demographic variables are fixed at contemporary levels to minimize post-Pinochet social divergences.
-FE is the province-level dummy5.
 This specification follows Bautista et al. (2021), weighting estimates for population to focus on individual behavior irrespective of municipality size.

 To further investigate the mechanisms behind the effects of repression centers and contemporary democratic demands, I analyzed indicators of political victimization during Pinochet's regime, such as the number of victims per 10,000 inhabitants, as enumerated by the Chilean Truth Commission and computed by Bautista et al. (2021).
-Additionally, a novel measure of contemporary social memory using social media users remembering the '73 coup is assessed.
-Using 2SLS, I estimated victimization rates and the intensity of contemporary remembrance as independent variables, with the presence of pre-1970 military bases as the instrumental variable.
+Additionally, a novel measure of contemporary social memory using social media users remembering the '73 coup is assessed, along with the number of memorial sites placed in each comuna.
+Using 2SLS, I estimated victimization rates, number of monuments and the intensity of contemporary remembrance as independent variables, with the presence pre-70 military presence as the instrumental variable.
 This tests if higher casualties' recollection significantly explains the effects.